-Now insert the first element by left-clicking on the color to show you the element type that you are creating.
+- 19. Now insert the first element by left clicking on the ticon.
+The icon will change to a bright yellow color to show you the element type that you are creating.
 At the same time, an I/O table should appear on the screen with a light beige-color background instead of the normal light blue background.
-The I/O table now acts like a pop-up menu for you to pick any of the pre-defined label names for this contact.
+The I/O table now acts like a pop-up menu for you to pick any of the pre-defined label names for this contact. - 20.
+The contents in the table are not normally meant to be edited at this moment.
+Scroll to the "Input" table and click on the label name "Start" and a normally open contact will be created at Circuit #1.